Week 9 of Pregnancy

 You may detect red or blue spider (or varicose) veins on your legs.
 Try to avoid activities that limit blood flow, such as crossing your ankles or legs or wearing tight socks.

 Believe it or not, it is completely possible to be 9 weeks pregnant with no signs in sight.
 If you've been fortunate enough to avoid pregnancy symptoms so far, bear in mind that they may yet appear.
-Regardless, if you are not experiencing 9-week-pregnancy symptoms, notify your doctor at your first prenatal checkup.
-If you've never experienced symptoms and still don't, you're probably simply fortunate!
+Regardless, if you are not experiencing pregnancy symptoms, notify your doctor at your first prenatal checkup.
+If you've never experienced symptoms and still don't, you're probably fortunate!

 9-week ultrasound

 The first prenatal checkup is normally scheduled between weeks 8 and 12.
 So, you may have already visited the OB; if not, you will soon!
-At the first session, you may even see the baby's little heartbeat on ultrasound.
+At the first session, you may even see the baby's heartbeat on ultrasound.

-Ultrasounds at 9 weeks pregnant are often performed transvaginally.
+Ultrasounds at 9 weeks are often performed transvaginally.
 Since your uterus is still behind your pelvic bone, the doctor or ultrasound technician will need to place a probe into your vagina.
 (Don't worry, it doesn't hurt!)
-The probe will generate sound waves, allowing you to see a picture of your 9-week-old foetus on a screen.
+The probe will generate sound waves, allowing you to see a picture of your foetus on a screen.

 Your Baby Bump at Week 9